andresmaopal/data-lake-staging-engine/README.md

 * Change the other parameters as per requirements / best practise.
 The default values will provision a single instance `t2.medium` node - this is adequate for low tps dev and testing.

 ### 2.2 Provision the Visualisation Lambdas
 This step creates a lambda which is triggered by changes to the data catalog DynamoDB table.
-The lambda takes the changes and sends them to the elasticsearch cluster created above.
+The lambda takes the changes and sends them to the Elasticsearch cluster created above.

 Execution steps:
 * Create a data lake IAM user, with CLI access.